-Remember, the displayed price of tuition does not always give you all the info you need to know how much you will actually have to pay for college.
-Many students owe far less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-And, student loans can make theactual cost of attending college feel more doable until you're done with college.
+If this makes attending the college of your dreams seem daunting, remember, the displayed price of tuition does not always tell the full story.
+Many students owe far less than the sticker price after grants, scholarships, and tuition discounts are awarded.
+Additionally, student loans can make theactual cost of attending college feel more doable until after graduation.

 City Colleges of Chicago, Wilbur Wright College is a public, state institution, so it offers a reduced tuition rate of $11,520 for in-state students who attend full-time.
 For students who are not considered Illinois-residents, out-of-state tuition is $14,430 a year.

-Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Don't forget to verify your state's criteria for as an in-state resident.
+Choosing a college where you qualify for in-state status can cut the cost of college tuition.
+Take the time to verify your state's eligibility criteria for in-state tuition.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be other criteria as well, depending on where you live.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be additional requirements too, depending on where you live.

 Explore other Illinois colleges